Catallactic/catallactic-site/docs/whitepaper.md

 ## 12. Providing DeFi Services
 ---

-By using the CryptoCommodity a heartbit of the marketplace, we can extract the economic value of the asset and this will allows to provide addtional benefits to the community.
+By using the CryptoCommodity as the heartbit of the marketplace, we can extract the economic value of the asset to provide addtional benefits to the community.